Tony's Pizza Events Center

-Tony's Pizza Events Center, formerly the Bicentennial Center, is located in Salina, Kansas.
+The Bicentennial Center, currently known as Tony's Pizza Events Center, is located in Salina, Kansas, United States.
 It includes a 7,583-seat multipurpose arena, meeting rooms and Heritage Hall, an 18,000 square foot convention center.
-It is home of the Salina Liberty of the Champions Indoor Football league, and is nicknamed Mid-America's Meeting Place.
-On February 22, 2017, it was announced that the name of the Bicentennial Center would be changed to the Tony's Pizza Events Center, effective immediately.
+It is home of the Salina Liberty of Arena Football One, and is nicknamed Mid-America's Meeting Place.
 The City of Salina is the primary owner of the center.
 Spectra manages the center as well as more than 100 other public assembly facilities around the world.